gladisor/checkers-RL/README.md

 ## Equations

-Error to be minimized temporal difference.
+Error to be minimized is called temporal difference error (TDE).

 Episodes are generated as followed: state, action, reward, Next state, next action ... until terminal state.

-The function q(S, A) is the value of the state action pair S,A.
+The function q(S, A) is the value of taking action A in state S

-The value of the previous state action pair gets updated to be closer to the next reward plus a discount factor gamma multiplied by the maximum future value given the next state.
+The value of the previous state action pair gets updated to be closer to the next reward plus a discount factor gamma multiplied by the maximum action value of the next state.

 ![](images/td.png)